orlyliba/Fine_Tune_Analyze_Neural_Net/README.md

 # Fine tune and analyze deep-learning neural networks
 Fine-tune and analyze a deep neural network for visual recognition (AlexNet) with TensorFlow.

 This is a beginner-level project that starts with a pre-trained neural network and then fine-tunes it for a task of your choosing.
-There is also code for anlyzing the network, such as: visualizing the weights and layer activations, occulusion analysis, t-SNE and image with highest probability in class.
+It also includes code for analyzing the network, such as: visualizing the weights and layer activations, occlusion analysis, t-SNE and image with highest probability in class.

 Code and weights for AlexNet in TensorFlow are from [here]( http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/) (Thank you!)